-Individualized on-the-job-site training and support services that enable you to learn the essential functions of a job; meet your employer’s expected level of job performance; and retain your employment for ninety (90) calendar days past the point of Job Placement.
+Retention services provide individualized on-the-job training and support services that enable you to learn the essential functions of a job.
+This can be for an existing job or after we asissiting you in finding employment.
+We will help you meet your employer’s expected level of job performance and retain your employment for ninety (90) calendar days past the point of Job Placement.

 Intensive Training Services

-One-on-one job skills training and support provided at the job site to enable you to attain job stabilization in performance, with job supports, meet your employer’s expected levels of work productivity, transition to long-term extended services, usually provided by DDA.
+One-on-one job skills training and support provided at a job site to enable you to attain job stabilization with job supports, meet your employer’s expected levels of work productivity, and transition to long-term extended services, usually provided by DDA.